-E Tipu E Rea Whānau Services was established following the successful implementation of the teen parent project at Auckland Women’s Centre.
+The E Tipu E Rea Whānau was established following the successful implementation of a teen parent project at Auckland Women’s Centre.
 This project highlighted the need for an independent, Auckland-based teen parent service.

-We began as Thrive, officially established in 2011 to support, protect, and empower vulnerable teen parents in West and Central Auckland and dismantle the burden of societal stereotypes, negative preconceived ideas and discrimination which can accompany young pregnancy.
+We began as Thrive, officially established in 2011 to support, protect, and empower teen parents in West and Central Auckland.

 E Tipu E Rea, meaning “to grow and to thrive” from a kōrero by Ta Apirana Ngata, encompasses our kaupapa on three levels: